 Breakout sessions at the conference ranged from an eclectic mix of topics such as the business of cannabis, Revit, virtual reality in foodservice, resolving labor issues, food display trends recruiting and retaining talent, technology return on investment and ventless technology.

 The conference saw the ‘two Ed’s’, Edmeston Bernard FFCSI and Edwin Norman FFCSI, inducted into FCSI’s Council of Fellows.
 Both gave emotional speeches.

 “To all of these members, friends, associates with whom I have worked and served, a sincere thank you for allowing me to be a part of the movement, for supporting my leadership and for continuing the journey,” said Bernard.

-“I’m humbled and honoured,” said Norman.
-“It’s a extreme honor to be here.”
+“I’m humbled and honored,” said Norman.
+“It’s an extreme honor to be here.”

 Brazilian consultant Jose Aurelio Claro Lopes, a senior associate of FCSI, received the 2018 Bob Pacifico ‘Doing Well by Doing Good’ award for his outstanding contribution to foodservice in Latin America.
 “He is a great man who has been a mentor to so many consultants in Brazil,” said Marco Amatti FCSI.

 Jimi Yui FCSI was also awarded with the prestigious FCSI Trendsetter award for his outstanding work at Duke University West Union.